rajatm17/DataAir/README.md

 1. Project Setup: I used the create-react-app tool to set up the initial project structure.
 This tool provides a ready-to-use React project with all the necessary configurations.

 2. UI Development: I utilized Material UI to create the user interface.
 Material UI offers a wide range of pre-styled components that can be easily customized and integrated into React applications.
-By leveraging these components, I built the desired UI for the project.
+By leveraging these components and using custom CSS, I built the desired UI for the project.
 This project is fully responsive.

 3. API Integration: To fetch data from an API, I used the built-in fetch() function provided by modern web browsers.
 This function allows making HTTP requests and receiving responses.
 I implemented the necessary API calls to retrieve the required data.